WaiveCar/WaiveScreen/README.md

     * In charge of making sure it has the assets to display cached and has the content on the screen that it's been told to display.
     * Works with the Screen Sensor to pass readings over the network.
     * Works with the Ad Daemon:
-      * Sends over gps readings from the Screen sensor and retrieves assets to display
+      * Sends over location readings from the Screen sensor and retrieves assets to display
       * Talks to the Screen display to display specific assets
       * Gets the duration of time an asset was displayed on the screen and reports back to the Ad daemon